 - Thermostats and home zoning

-- Indoor air quality products like air filters and air purification systems
+- Indoor air quality products including air filters and air purification systems

 Some are HVAC-R professionals, which means they also can do refrigeration.

-While HVAC can be physically hard, it can also be very satisfying.
-As a technician you’ll be required to be able to:
+While HVAC can be physically challenging, it can also be very satisfying.
+As a technician you should be able to:

-- Work in extreme settings, such as small or dirty spaces.
+- Work in uncomfortable settings, such as small or dirty spaces.

 - Work in hot or cold areas as equipment is typically outdoors.